EARN YOUR ELEMENTARY EDUCATION DEGREE AT SC!

 This course will address the content area literacy movement and the philosophy behind this approach to instruction in K-12.
 Schema activation for pre-reading, metacognitive monitoring for during reading and post-reading discussion building and critical thinking will be addressed.
 This class will also address vocabulary and concept development, study skills, effective writing prompts, assessments and considerations for special-needs and English language learners.
 Includes field-based experiences.

 This course emphasizes the relationship of the various social science areas and the elementary school curriculum.
 Content includes unit and instructional material development and presentation, familiarization with current trends in social studies instruction.
 Emphases include multicultural instruction, interdisciplinary unit development, and the methodology of content delivery.

-This is an introductory course in language and linguistics which explores the nature, structure and diversity of language, emphasizing the phonological, syntactic and semantic patterns of English.
-Prospective teachers will explore the principles of linguistic systems and major theorists and schools of linguistic thought in anticipation of working with communities of nonnative English‐speakers.
+This is an introductory course in language and linguistics, which explore the nature, structure and diversity of language, emphasizing the phonological, syntactic and semantic patterns of English.
+Candidates will explore the principles of linguistic systems and major theorists and schools of linguistic thought in anticipation of working with communities of nonnative English-speakers.
 Theories and research of secondary language acquisition will also be explored, along with the relationship of communication, culture, and identity as it relates to language learning.
-This course is designed as one of two courses to enable the learner to successfully prepare for the ESOL praxis.
+This course is designed as one of two courses to prepare candidates for the ESOL Praxis II exam.

 EDUC490: Teaching English as a Second Language and Assessing Language Competency